Twelve Angry Men

-Twelve Angry Men is an American courtroom drama written by Reginald Rose concerning the jury of a homicide trial.
+Twelve Angry Men is an American courtroom drama written by Reginald Rose about the deliberations of a jury at a homicide trial.
 It was broadcast initially as a television play in 1954.
-The following year it was adapted for the stage.
-It was adapted for a film of the same name, directed by Sidney Lumet and released in 1957.
-Since then it has been given numerous remakes, adaptations, and tributes.
+It was adapted for the stage the following year, and for the screen in 1957.
+Since then it has been the subject of numerous remakes, adaptations, and tributes.

 Description

 The play explores the deliberations of a jury of a homicide trial, in which a dozen "men with ties and a coat" decide the fate of a teenager accused of murdering his abusive father.
-At the beginning, they are nearly unanimous in concluding the youth is guilty.
+In the beginning, they are nearly unanimous in concluding the youth is guilty, influenced by their own background and upbringing.
 One man dissents, declaring him "not guilty", and he sows a seed of reasonable doubt.
-Eventually he convinces the other jurors to support a unanimous "not guilty" verdict.
+Eventually, he convinces the other jurors to look beyond their own personal bias and support a unanimous "not guilty" verdict.

 American writer Reginald Rose first wrote this work as a teleplay for the Studio One anthology television series; it aired as a live CBS Television production on 20 September 1954.
 He adapted the drama for the stage in 1955 under the same title.